 There’s a misguided trend in looking to architecture to explain why some groups of people are creative and others are not.
-There are flawed assumptions at work and I’ll explain why.
 A well designed workplace may be beneficial, but it’s not an essential factor.
+The long history of innovation, in the centuries before electricity and elevators, shows how much creative work can be done without regard to workspace design.

 A huge percentage of them took place in environments that fail most of the standards for “creative workplaces” or “dynamic work environments”.
 Take as significant examples: